LuckyJimJD/LuckyJimJD.github.io/presentations/LOtraining.md

 ---

-# Legal Observer Training

-## National Lawyers Guild

-## North Carolina Chapter

-***

 # The National Lawyers Guild

-Founded in 1937 as the nation’s first racially integrated bar association.
+- Founded in 1937 as the nation’s first racially integrated bar association

-Involved in many landmark cases and activities integral in building the grassroots movements necessary to protect civil liberties and human rights.
+- Involved in many landmark cases and activities integral in building the grassroots movements necessary to protect civil liberties and human rights

 ***